InterNACHI/modular/README.md

 We provide a few helper commands:

 - `php artisan make:module`  — scaffold a new module
-- `php artisan module:cache` — cache the loaded modules for slightly faster auto-discovery
+- `php artisan modules:cache` — cache the loaded modules for slightly faster auto-discovery
-- `php artisan module:clear` — clear the module cache
+- `php artisan modules:clear` — clear the module cache
-- `php artisan module:sync`  — update project configs (like `phpunit.xml`) with module settings
+- `php artisan modules:sync`  — update project configs (like `phpunit.xml`) with module settings
-- `php artisan module:list`  — list all modules
+- `php artisan modules:list`  — list all modules

 We also add a `--module=` option to most Laravel `make:` commands so that you can use all the existing tooling that you know.
 The commands themselves are exactly the